-A claim for refund shall be filed quarterly within sixty (60) days from the close of each quarter ending in March, June, September, and December of each year covering the purchases or acquisitions during the preceding quarter.
+An interstate carrier claim for refund shall be filed quarterly.
+A claim is due within sixty (60) days from the close of each calendar quarter ending in March, June, September, and December of each year covering the purchases or acquisitions during the preceding quarter.
 An interstate carrier claim for refund must be filed within three years after the due date.
 A refund claim filed more than three (3) years after the due date is barred.